adkelley/javascript-to-purescript/tut26/README.md

 ## Why are isomorphisms useful?

 Isomorphisms are utilized in everyday programming because they make additional methods available to our types.
-For example, using our `chars` isomorphism from above, we're essentially making javascript's applicable array methods available to any string by turning it into an array of characters.
+For example, using our `chars` isomorphism from above, we're essentially making javascript's applicable array methods available to our string by turning it into an array of characters.
 Then, after applying one or more array methods, we turn it right back into a string.

-For example, imagine we want to truncate the first three characters of a string and concatenate `"..."` to its tail.
+For our second example, imagine we want to truncate the first three characters of a string and concatenate `"..."` to its tail.
 By using an isomorphism, we can take advantage of the array methods `slice` and `concat` to accomplish this task:

     truncate :: String -> String
     truncate xs = from chars $ concat [slice 0 3 $ to chars xs, ["..."]]